 The tried and true real estate adage about "location" may be overused—and everyone knows it's not all about location.
 However, when making initial decisions about a commercial real estate project, location is certainly an important factor.

 Location has an impact not only on what can be developed, but also on cost projections, long-term viability, type of development, return on investment, the environment, and myriad other topics.

-Whether the planned development is for a hotel, a warehouse, retail space or a restaurant, a medical clinic or a mini-golf course, adjacent land use, streets and neighboring properties all play a part in the decision-making process.
+Whether the planned development is for a hotel, a warehouse, self storage space, retail space or a restaurant, a medical clinic or a mini-golf course, adjacent land use, streets and neighboring properties all play a part in the decision-making process.

 Look at the Complete Picture